amazon-braket/amazon-braket-pennylane-plugin-python/README.md

 For both devices, you can set the `shots` argument to 0 (simulators only for `braket.aws.qubit`) to get exact analytic results instead of samples.

-You can then use the device just like you would other devices for the definition and evaluation of QNodes within PennyLane.
+You can then use the device just as you would other devices to define and evaluate QNodes within PennyLane.
 For more details, refer to the PennyLane documentation.

 ## Testing